Skip to main content

 The enthusiasm, knowledge, and sensitivity of our staff is part of what makes Juniper great.
-They make it fun and inclusive, bringing their own curiosity and exploratory nature as writers into the mix.
-In non-pandemic times, staff develop, lead, and participate in carefully-designed semester-long trainings which emphasize creative writing pedagogy, developing an interactive classroom, mentoring in a residence-life environment, and strategies for supporting students away from home.
-They've collaborated to create the new online program's schedule and operations, and work together to supplement the basic curricula with write-alongs, write-ins and writing challenges.
+They make our programming fun and inclusive, bringing their own curiosity and exploratory nature as writers into the mix.
+Staff develop, lead, and participate in carefully-designed semester-long trainings which emphasize creative writing pedagogy, developing an interactive classroom, mentoring in a residence-life environment, and curating strategies for supporting students away from home.
+They've collaborated to create the online program's schedule and operations, and work together to supplement Juniper's basic curricula with write-alongs, write-ins and writing challenges.
 They work year-round to shepherd the Juniper experience into being.
-Please don't hesitate to reach out to them.
+Please don't hesitate to reach out to the team!

 Betsy Wheeler, Director (she/her)